34. Job Search I: The McCall Search Model

 c_vals = np.linspace(10, 40, 25)

-That is, start a worker off as unemployed, compute a reservation wage given the parameters, and then simulate to see how long it takes the worker to accept.
+That is, start the agent off as unemployed, compute their reservation wage given the parameters, and then simulate to see how long it takes to accept.

 Repeat a large number of times and take the average.